Friday, March 13, 2009

 No doubt concert tickets were sold out as the thirst for adrenaline was sated by imported Pinoy talents.

-Back then I also drew comics for some local Filipino-Australian newspapers.
+Back then I drew comics for some local Filipino-Australian newspapers.
 Here's one I did in 1985.
 I love doing comics.
 It was another branch of expression for me to tell stories about life in Sydney where I often lampooned entertainment events.

 Not sure if these images were included in my early Jep book published that same year for I can't find my last copy of Jep, Ang Pinoy sa Ostrelya!
 Am thinking of reprinting and include many other unpublished Jep material.